sholsapp/nlcbsmm/README.txt

   b) Identify .text addr space info from the master.

-    i) How can we guarantee that the .text from the master (the one that the program-thread needs to execute over) doesn't collide with the nlcbsmm-client's .text address space?

-    ia) In the client process, heap-allocate a process worth of memory (4GB+?) and start the pthread_create() code there.
-Let it fault/map pages into this heap-allocated memory region, leaving nlcbsmm-client addr space intact.

   c) Ability to list pages available on the server.

   d) Ability to fault in pages available on the server (manually).